- 1 Purpose

 The system is based on high level national data bases associated with tertiary sector students and staff, as well as financial and research data provided by ABS and DEEWR.
-It also incorporates data from USQ core transaction systems, which is collected and maintained by the Office of Sustainable Business Management and Improvement (SBMI).
+It also incorporates data from USQ core transaction systems, which is collected and maintained by the Office of Corporate Management Services.

 6.6 Knowledge Management